north-road/slyr/docs/src/user_guide/troubleshooting.md

     you with a solution.
 Once solved, we will push up a new version to the QGIS Plugin Manager with all the fixes.
 > - Check if you are using the Community Edition or the Licensed Edition of **SLYR**.
-    If you are using the Community Edition, then the tool is not yet available in the license version.
+    If you are using the Community Edition, then the tool is likely not yet available in the license version.
 Please note that we don't offer any direct support for the Community Edition.